Gothic boxwood miniature: Study and conservation

-Objects of this scale are difficult to view with the naked eye, and, even when held in hand, the true level of intricacy is not easily recognised.
+Objects of this scale are difficult to view with the naked eye, and, even when held in hand, the true level of intricacy is not easily recognized.
 The difficulty of producing magnified reproductions contributes to the fact that there has been comparatively little research into the format.
 Even traditional photography can fail to convey the true level of detail.
-Meaningful reproduction can only be achieved by computer modelling, where a series of photographs at various focal depths are stacked to attain consistent sharpness.
+Meaningful reproduction can only be achieved by computer modeling, where a series of photographs at various focal depths are stacked to attain consistent sharpness.

-Modern imaging technology has greatly improved the study of the objects since the late 20th century, including the use of x-ray.
-Micro CT scanning, using technology similar to medical scanning, allows the capture of thousands of images which can then be assembled into a three-dimensional model.
+Modern imaging technology has greatly improved the study of the objects since the late 20th century, including the use of X-ray.
+Micro-CT scanning, using technology similar to medical scanning, allows the capture of thousands of images, which can then be assembled into a three-dimensional model.